Dripify stands with all people of Ukraine against the Russian invasion Join us

 Example 1: Infographics

-Carousel On LinkedIn Infographics
+LinkedIn Carousel Infographics

 Technological research company, Gartner, decides to put the survey findings in the form of a carousel.
-View the carousel.

 Definitely a good idea to make this form of content stand out.
 Maybe you could use carousels as well for your next whitepaper or e-book?